Don’t Call It Menopause: Embracing the Change

 “Many women tell me, ‘I am very irritable; I cry for no reason—what is wrong with me?’
 I tell them, ‘It’s not you—it’s your hormones.’”

 Another common issue is weight gain, especially around the midsection.
-This is a metabolic change that stems from hormonal imbalance, and can result in what we call insulin resistance, which interferes with the body’s ability to burn calories and thus promotes fat storage.
+This can be a metabolic change that stems from hormonal imbalance and may be related to what we call insulin resistance, which interferes with the body’s ability to burn calories and thus promotes fat storage.
 Furthermore, the hormone cortisol often plays a role in weight gain.
 Women in perimenopause may experience high levels of stress, as we’ve discussed, and this increase in stress can elevate cortisol levels, which in turn encourages fat storage.

 There may also be changes to your skin and hair.
 Very frequently, my patients come to me struggling with acne, even if they’ve never had it before.
-This can be due to the decrease in female hormones, accompanied with increased cortisol levels, which together increase the risk of developing adult acne.
-The skin is also very sensitive to sugar.
-Because of the metabolic changes, women are at risk of experiencing elevated blood sugar, high blood pressure, and high cholesterol.
-These conditions can further increase the risk of acne.
+This can be due to the decrease in female hormones, which may increase the risk of developing adult acne.
+The skin may also be sensitive to sugar.
 Another big component of my practice is treating hair loss associated with hormonal changes.
 During perimenopause, hair follicles become very sensitive, and this sensitivity increases during menopause.
 When the female hormone levels decrease, there is a heightened risk for hair loss.
 I treat my patients with topically applied products that target DHT—a naturally occurring hormone that causes hair loss—and stem cell injections.

 Can supplements help?